Mariners place reliever Brandon Brennan on 10-day injured list

 Hard-throwing left-hander Taylor Guilbeau, who was one of three pitchers acquired at the MLB trade deadline from the Nationals in exchange for Roenis Elias and Hunter Strickland, had his minor league contract selected and was added to the 40-man and active roster.

 When he steps on the mound, Guilbeau, 26, will be making his big league debut.
 He will be the 62nd player and the 40th pitcher used by the Mariners this season.
 The record of players used 64 by the 2014 Rangers.
+The 2017 Mariners also used 40 pitchers.

+“That’s what it is now?”
+Servais said.
+“Forty pitchers.
+We aren’t done.
+We’ll have some more in September.
+It’s the year of opportunity.”

 Guilbeau has been pitching for Class AAA Tacoma since being acquired.
 He’s got 1.80 ERA with five strikeouts and two walks in five innings pitched over five appearances.
 He’s rated as the No. 22 prospect in the Mariners organization by MLB Pipeline.

+Guilbeau took the redeye out of Sea-Tac at 9:40 p.m. and arrived in Detroit at 5 a.m.
+Thursday morning.

+“I got about two hours of sleep in the clubhouse and I’m ready to go,” he said.
+“I’ve been dreaming about this my whole life.”

 Brennan pitched in three games after returning from the injured list on Aug.
 6. He missed 42 games already this season with a shoulder strain.
 He exited his appearance on Tuesday night after throwing just two pitches and feeling fatigue in his shoulder.
-Brennan had worked out earlier in the day, threw before the game and then threw 30 pitches in the bullpen while waiting to come into the game.
+Brennan had worked out earlier in the day, threw before the game and then threw 30 pitches in the bullpen while waiting to come into the game

+“They need as many fresh arms as possible and since I need a couple of days, it’s just bad timing for me,” he said.

+Brennan thinks he should be ready to return when the 10-day minimum is reached.
+This isn’t like the shoulder strain that kept him out over a month.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.